-Danielle is currently a Program Specialist for School Nutrition Programs at the United States Department of Agriculture (USDA), Food and Nutrition Service (FNS) in Boston, MA.
-In this role, she handles federal oversight of the National School Lunch Program and other child nutrition programs in the Northeastern United States.
-She previously completed a post-graduate fellowship in government relations at Dana-Farber Cancer Institute, also in Boston.
-In that role, Danielle staffed an executive level committee on the implementation of Chapter 224, managed the Institute’s Legislative Action Network and conducted research on policy issues that impact cancer patients and their families.
+Danielle is currently a Senior Program Specialist for School Nutrition Programs at the United States Department of Agriculture (USDA), Food and Nutrition Service (FNS) in Boston, MA.
+In this role, she provides federal regulatory oversight, policy guidance and technical assistance to State agencies for the National School Lunch Program and improves social determinants of health by ensuring low income children have access to healthy meals.
+Danielle previously completed a post-graduate fellowship in government relations at Dana-Farber Cancer Institute where she staffed an executive level committee on the implementation of Chapter 224, managed the Institute’s Legislative Action Network and conducted research on policy issues that impact cancer patients and their families.

 Before graduate school, Danielle spent three years working on employee wellness policy at the Massachusetts Executive Office of Health and Human Services (EOHHS).
 Previously, Danielle was a researcher for a diversity study commissioned by Governor Deval Patrick and she worked in government relations in Washington, D.C.
 Danielle has completed seven high profile political internships including two in U.S. Senator Edward M. Kennedy’s HELP Committee Office.
 She has proven expertise in designing and implementing new programs including a wellness program for state employees and a financial assistance program for cancer patients.